Intermittent hydrodynamic jets in collapsars do not produce GRBs: Convergence

 \section{Convergence}

 We carry out convergence tests for simulations $ \E $ and $ \G $ as these the models which hold promise for producing the brightest electromagnetic signals.
 We perform two additional simulations for each model.
 One with a lower grid resolution, in which the cells size is 4/3 larger than the original size.
 And one of a higher resolution, in which the cells size is 3/4 the size of the original cells size.
 We test the convergence by comparing the energy distribution per a logarithmic scale of $ \eta $, as depicted in Figure \ref{fig:convergence}.
 Although the cells size in the two convergence simulations differ from each other by almost a factor of two, the distributions agree well with differences up to $ \lesssim 30\% $.
 That implies that the results found in our simulations are qualitatively similar when increasing or decreasing the grid resolution.
-Furthermore, we find that typically smaller cells size leads to more mixing in the jet.
-Hence, increasing the resolution further is only expected to strengthen our conclusions regarding the heavy baryon contamination which inhibits the emission.